JaysonPye/Journal/2024/january.md

 [x] Homework added to back-end
-[x] Homework views for teachers to add it to lessons added

-- Parents can seex and download homework for a lesson (homework needs to be attached to that weeks lessons)
+[x] Homework views for teachers to add it to lessons added [x] Parents can download homework for a given childs lessons (filters to their homework) [x] Homework shows for each kid
-- Parents can upload homework
-- Homework can be downloaded from the teacher's view after it's been submitted
+[] downloadable from teachers or sms view
+[] Tests
-- Include last week this week next week-- check materials and use the same "week starting on blabla" search for parents
+[] Scope to last week this week next week (needs to use same lesson functionality which idk where it is)
-- Homework displayed in a table showing hte last two this one and next two.

-- Add ability to attach homework resource to a week + a course in the view also, so lesson can add it for each
-- ADD THIS FUNCTIONALITY TO PHONICS ALSO

 ## SM view - 20 hours